maverickjoy/pepper-robot-programming/README.md

 Pepper control including movement, speech and camera programs using speech and command line can be found in the `remote` directory.

-Pepper's one of the major application created is found in `object-detection` directory, in it does exploration and mapping in an unknown environment based on a graph algorithm which works in realtime as pepper moves by identifying and plotting nodes using matplotlib.
+Pepper's one of the major application created is found in `object-detection` directory, in it does exploration and mapping in an unknown environment based on a graph algorithm which works in RealTime as pepper moves by identifying and plotting nodes using matplotlib.
 And at every node reached we can make pepper do some task here it captures pictures of environment and gives it to a DL server which by using [YOLO](https://pjreddie.com/darknet/yolo/) finds objects in the captured feed from pepper.

 ## Installation